 Blue Devil Commemorative Coin

-side of the coin shows the countries of France and Italy outlined on the blue shoulder patch of the 88th Infantry Division.
+coin shows the countries of France and Italy outlined on the blue shoulder patch of the 88th Infantry Division.
+The 88th fought

-in which the soldiers of the Division participated: Haute-Alsace was their battlefield in France in WWI; and in WWII, they
+soldiers of the Division participated: Haute-Alsace was their battlefield in France in WWI; and in WWII, they fought in the

-“Blue Devil,” shown underneath the figure, is the name originally given the 88th Infantry Division by the Germans
+Devil,” shown underneath the figure, is the name originally given the 88th Infantry Division by the Germans in WWII

-by the Blue Devil Association features hand painted blue shoulder patches on both sides of the coin.
+Blue Devil Association features hand painted blue shoulder patches on both sides of the coin.
 It also features the names of

-all four organizations that have carried the 88th designation – the 88th Infantry Division, the 88th Army Reserve
+all four organizations that have carried the 88th designation – the 88th Infantry Division, the 88th Army Reserve Command,

 the 88th Regional Support Command, and the organization, the 88th Regional Readiness Command.